AdaptivMCP/AdaptivMCP/docs/SELF_HOSTED_SETUP.md

   - You can temporarily point this at a feature branch during long-running refactors (for example `feature/refactor-xyz`), then switch it back to `main` after the refactor is merged.
   - This value is used by the `_effective_ref_for_repo` helper to avoid accidental writes to the wrong branch.

 - `GITHUB_MCP_AUTO_APPROVE`
-The repository includes a small helper tool, `validate_environment`, that you can call from ChatGPT once the connector is wired up.
-This tool runs a series of non-destructive checks against the running process and your GitHub configuration,
-including:

-- Presence and basic shape of the GitHub token.
-- Configured controller repository/branch and their visibility on GitHub.
-- Git identity variables used for commits.

   - Controls the default write behavior for tools tagged as write actions.
   - When unset or set to a falsey value, the server starts in **manual approval** mode and `WRITE_ALLOWED` defaults to `False`.
 In this mode, controllers